tomaszjezak/tomaszjezak.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Master's student in Computer Science at UC San Diego, specializing in Robotics and Machine Learning, where I am advised by [Henrik Christensen](https://hichristensen.com/).
+I'm a graduate student in the Department of Computer Science and Engineering at UCSD, specializing in Robotics and Machine Learning, where I am advised by [Henrik Christensen](https://hichristensen.com/).

 Previously, I spent a year at [Amazon Robotics](https://www.aboutamazon.com/news/tag/robotics), where I worked on machine learning and robotics systems, advised by [Yuri Ivanov](https://www.linkedin.com/in/yivanov/).